 Guests may also spot the spirit of singer Hank Williams, the white lady who wanders the ninth floor, or even the ghostly dog roaming the halls in search of his owner!

 If there is one hotel in Alabama bound to be haunted, then it is surely The Hotel Indigo in Birmingham.
 You see, this hotel was formerly a medical building, and guests swear that there are still nurses who wander the halls at night checking on their patients.

-8. Kate Shepard House Bed & Breakfast, Mobile
+8. The Kate Shepard House Bed & Breakfast, Mobile

-An elderly lady apparently haunts Kate Shepard House Bed & Breakfast.
-She apparently roams the hallways and will often materialize in the rooms of guests late at night.
-Most people report a slightly uneasy feeling in the property, but not anything malevolent.
+An elderly lady haunts Kate Shepard House Bed & Breakfast.
+She roams the hallways and will often materialize in guests’ rooms late at night.
+Most people report a slightly uneasy feeling on the property, but nothing evil.